sean-smith/scale-out-computing-on-aws/docs/tutorials/use-custom-ami.md

 #### Entire cluster

-Open your Secret Manager console and select your SOCA cluster configuration.
+Open your Secret Manager console and select your Scale-Out Computing on AWS cluster configuration.
 Click “Retrieve Secret Value” and then “Edit”.
 Find the entry “CustomAMI” and update the value with your new AMI ID then click Save

 ![](../imgs/use-efa-ami-9.png)